This is the 38th article in Bears Doing Big Things, a weekly column celebrating the stories of notable M-A alumni.

 At M-A, Brown recalled, “Shannon Griscom [AP English Language teacher] was a really influential teacher to me.
 She always encouraged my writing and has come to some of my book events.
 I loved all my English classes and teachers, and also had fun in social studies and the arts program.
 I even remember doing typing classes on a typewriter.”

 After M-A, Brown attended the University of California, Berkeley, where she joined local journalism.
-She said, “During college, I interned at Surface, Club Life, and other magazines and papers.
-I took a course about hypertext and digital cinema with Alex Cohen, where I learned all about the Internet and made my first website.”
+“During college, I interned at Surface, Club Life, and other magazines and papers.
+I took a course about hypertext and digital cinema with Alex Cohen, where I learned all about the Internet and made my first website,” she said.
 Brown went on to create her own zine, published online, called Maxi.
 It was one of the first-ever Webzines for women.

 After Brown graduated, she began her career as a writer in the midst of the .com era.
 “I got a job at Wired and then at Salon and worked for online newspapers and magazines from the end of the 90s through most of the 2000s.
 I was writing about what I would describe as digital culture–how technology was changing our lives–whether that was the digital music movement or other cultures that the internet was influencing,” she said.

 In the mid-2000s, Brown quit her job and began working on her first fiction novel as a freelance author.
-She said, “[My fiction writing] comes from bits and pieces of my own lived experiences and the world I know.”
-She added, “I also spent lots of time in fiction writing workshops.
+“My fiction writing comes from bits and pieces of my own lived experiences and the world I know,” she said.
+“I also spent lots of time in fiction writing workshops.
 I met plenty of people over the years that encouraged me and gave me good feedback to help guide me and hone my craft.”

 While writing a novel may seem daunting at first, Brown approaches the process with a simple idea.
 She said, “I come up with an idea I’m excited about, and I sit on it for six months to a year until it becomes a story.
 But even then, I only have a general idea of how it will go.
 Then, I sit down, start writing, and figure it out.”